Bleed, safe area and trim

 Safe Area |

-This is an area within the trim where any text, important parts of photos, logos, and other critical parts of your design should be kept, otherwise, it may get cut off. | ||
+This is an area within the trim where any text, important parts of photos, logos, and other critical parts of your design should be kept.
+Think of it like a “no-go zone” around the edges—anything outside the safe area is at risk of being trimmed off! |

-Trim | The final size of your cards is referred to as the trim size.
-This is where we aim to cut your cards. | |||
+The final size of your cards is referred to as the trim size.
+This is where we aim to cut your cards.
+Imagine you design a business card—before it’s cut, your design might include extra space around the edges (that’s the bleed).
+The trim line is where we make the final cut, so everything inside that line is what appears on your finished card. |

-Bleed | This is the area outside of the trim line that will get cut off, and while it ultimately gets removed it’s still important to the overall production of your product. |
+This is the area outside of the trim line that will get cut off, and while it ultimately gets removed it’s still important to the overall production of your product.
+Think of it like coloring outside the lines on purpose—so when we trim your cards, there are no awkward gaps or slivers of unprinted space. |

 Bleed